marcianohaf/FS25_ContractBoost/README.md

 > Boost your contracts by making more money, and allowing collection of the spoils!
 > - 50% more profit from every contract
 > - 10 max contracts
-> - 5 max contracts per type
+> - 5 max contracts per type by default
+> - Allow setting a custom amount per type of contract
 > - 50 total contracts available
 > - Borrowed contract equipment comes with free fieldwork items to fill your tools
 > - Allow using swathing equipment on harvest missions